 The photograph of the bride shows you “white” (with texture and detail), there’s no clipping.

-Color temperature and Tint represents the Wild West of post-processing.
+Color temperature and Tint represent the Wild West of post-processing.
 Why?
 We all see color differently.
 But, (and this is a big “but”), if you’re creating photographs for a customer, someone who isn’t going to see the world through your eyeballs, then an expectation of accurate color is pretty mandatory.
 This is a huge “workflow” step.
 Managing accurate color.
 Develop a system for color adjustment, and stick to it for predictable results.

 Clarity is your friend.
 Use it wisely.
 Clarity helps to give your photograph the impression of sharpness without adding noise.
 Caution though- don’t go too far with the Clarity setting.